lazybytez/sync-markdown-bookstack-action/README.md

 This means your markdown files **must** have at least one **#** to be accepted by the Action.

+Also this sync is currently one way, so deleting files from the repo won't delete the pages from BookStack.

 ## Inputs

 ### `url`